Friction during Team formation

 Determining what’s next

-The 5 stages
+The 5 stages of Group Development

 - Forming (The calm before the storm): The team has just been formed, and team members have the same menagerie of emotions: excitement, anxiety, and passion.
 Everyone is eager to know their colleagues, discover shared interests and help out.
 Do you remember the euphoria on your first day?
 Try scaling that feeling to an entire team.
 This is the honeymoon phase since new members suppress emotions, dodge tricky questions and avoid conflicts.